 - Part 1 – Candidate Profile (Available through Gateway to Prep)

 - Part 2a – Candidate Statement (Available through Gateway to Prep)

 - Part 2b – Parent/Guardian Statement (Available through Gateway to Prep)

 - The following additional required forms can be accessed without a Gateway account for recommenders:

 - English Recommendation

 - Home School Supplement (for students currently in home school environments)

-The priority application deadline for all applicants is January 15, 2018.
+For applicants wishing to enroll in Fall 2020, the priority application deadline is January 15, 2020.
 While we prefer to receive your parts of the application by January 15, we recognize that supporting materials (grades, recommendations, etc.) may arrive after this date.
 We ask that you submit your parts of the application by the priority deadline.
 Students who submit their applications by January 15 will be issued an admission decision by March 10.
 Students who apply after this date will receive an admission decision on a rolling basis as space allows.

 The submission of standardized test results (SSAT or ISEE is required for all home-schooled applicants.
 English proficiency testing (TOEFL, TOEFL Jr. or iTEP-SLATE) is required of non-native English speakers.
 The submission of scores is optional for all other applicants; if you have taken the SSAT or ISEE and would like to submit your test scores, you are welcome to do so.
 The SSAT code for sending your scores to Walnut Hill School for the Arts is 8014; the ISEE code is 221480.